Look-No-Hands-Simulator/.github/profile/README.md

 # How things work
 ## Control
 Actuates steering, throttle, brakes.
-Steering computes left and right angles based on Ackermann steering.
+Steering computes left and right angles based on Ackermann steering, middle wheel steering angle is given, work out how much ratio the middle steering angle is to the max angle of the inner or outer ackermann steering of each wheel depending on turn direction (positive = left, negative = right).
 Zero limiter limits zeros that can come in a msg so the car is not going straight when it does not mean to.
 ## ROS2-interface
 ## Sensors simulations
 ### GPS